-- conduct a risk assessment to give effect to the OHS Directions; - develop a workplace plan in line with the risks identified; - consult with the relevant trade union and health and safety committee regarding the risk assessment and workplace plan; - make the workplace plan available for inspection; - take measures to screen persons entering the workplace for COVID-19; - implement social distancing measures: and - provide employees with 2 cloth masks, sufficient hand sanitizer and ensure the disinfection of the workplace on a regular basis.
+- undertake a risk assessment to give effect to the OHS Directions having regard to the specific workplace circumstances and the OHSA regulations for Hazardous Biological Agents; and - within 21 days of the OHS Directions coming into force, in accordance with section 8 and 9 of the OHSA, taking into account the operational requirements of the workplace determine whether it intends making vaccinations mandatory and if so, identifying those employees who by virtue of the risk of transmission, through their work, or their risk for severe COVID-19 disease or death due to their age or comorbidities (Specified Employees) must be vaccinated; - develop or amend an existing to plan outlining the protective measures in place for the phased return of its employees before opening and outlining the measures that the employer intends to implement in respect of vaccination of its employees in accordance with the OHS Directions and the vaccination guidelines set out in Annexure C to the OHSA Direction. - consult with the relevant trade union and health and safety committee regarding the risk assessment and workplace plan; - make the workplace plan available for inspection; - take measures to screen persons entering the workplace for COVID-19; - implement social distancing measures; and - provide employees with two cloth masks, sufficient hand sanitizer and ensure the disinfection of the workplace on a regular basis.